gavina01/AGL.People/readme.md

 ### Getting Started ###

 Clone the repo, open the solution file.
-By clicking "run" you will be able to browse the results on http://localhost:32777/
+By clicking "run" (Docker) you will be able to browse the results on http://localhost

 ### Prerequisites ###